-Security operations, policies, procedures and best practices, have all had to evolve to meet the requirements of new trust models, new developments and new usage scenarios in EGI-Engage.
-As usual, developments in policies and procedures have been driven by risk assessment of the security requirements and trust models of the new EGI services, including the use of Federated Identity Management, the EGI Federated Cloud service and the Long Tail of Science service.
+Security operations, policies, procedures and best practices, have been evolved during PY1 to meet the requirements of new trust models, new developments and new usage scenarios of EGI services.
+As usual, developments in policies and procedures have been driven by risk assessment of the security requirements and trust models of the new EGI services, including the use of Federated Identity Management, the EGI Federated Cloud platform and the services for the Long Tail of Science.

-In this section we present this evolution and plans for further changes in the next year.
+In this section we present the results achieved so far and the planned ones to take place in PY2.

 Security policies